HL7/uv-dx-pq/input/pagecontent/container.md

 </table>

 ### Description of Components
-**DeviceDefinition**: Information about devices/equipment used testing or manufacture

 **Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product

 **Manufactured Item Definition**: Information about the physical packaged medication item, such as a tablet or capsule